-If you have chosen an electrical generator, it is located in a special compartment below the motor home floor on the driver's side or in a compartment at the rear of the unit.
+If you have chosen an electrical generator, it is located in the front of the motor home.
 The compartment is sound insulated and constructed to prevent vapors from seeping into the living area.

-However, be aware it is possible, with certain wind conditions, fumes from the generator exhaust pipe could enter the motor home through open windows.
+However, be aware that it is possible that, with certain wind conditions, fumes from the generator exhaust pipe could enter the motor home through open windows.